otwarteklatki/PayPal-IPN-Listener/README.md

 https://ocuk-paypal-ipn-master-uepvew4upa-ew.a.run.app

 ### The rest of the README
-The readme from the forked repo is below..
-I stole the base of this API from github because getting paypal IPNs to work was a nightmare.
+The readme from the forked repo is below...
+I stole the base of this API from some wonderful github account because getting paypal IPNs to work was a nightmare.

 <h1 align="center">
   PayPal IPN Listener